-Activities during site characterization and the development and construction of solar energy facilities could include welding, removal of vegetation, and use of vehicles and equipment and associated fuels, all of which introduce ignition risks during construction.
-Wildfire risks are discussed in the Environmental Health and Safety Resource Report.
-In remote locations with limited response capabilities, the fire response demand in the event of a construction-related fire at a solar facility could limit fire response resources needed to address other firefighting in the vicinity.
-The potential for increased fire response demand at construction of any particular facility would vary by facility and location.
+Activities during site characterization, construction, and decommissioning could include welding, removal of vegetation, and use of vehicles and equipment and associated fuels, all of which introduce ignition risks during construction.
+Wildfire risks are discussed in the Environmental Health and Safety Technical Resource Report.
+In remote locations with limited response capabilities, the fire response demand in the event of a construction- or decommissioning-related fire at a solar facility could limit fire response resources needed to address other firefighting in the vicinity.
+The potential for increased fire response demand at construction or decommissioning of any particular facility would vary by facility and location.